codeblonde/personalizing-conversational-ai/README.md

 # Personalizing Conversational AI Using the Big Five Personality Traits

-## Practical implementation of the Master's Thesis submitted in partial fulfillment to the requirements for an Master's Degree in Computational Linguistics at Ruhr-University Bochum
+## Practical implementation of the Master's Thesis submitted in partial fulfillment to the requirements for a Master's Degree in Computational Linguistics at Ruhr-University Bochum

 ### Abstract
 As human-machine interactions become ever more frequent, the trend in Artificial Intelligence goes